Create a cloud server

 - Click the Create Server button.

-In the Identity section, enter a name for your server in the Server Name field.
+In the Details section, enter a name for your server in the Server Name field.

 From the Region list, select the region in which you want to create the server.